-Delegated matter Delegated to 2 Operational responsibility a.
-The keeping of a register of seal and safekeeping of the seal Chief Executive Trust Secretary b.
-Attestation of seal in accordance with Standing Orders Chief Executive Chief Executive and Director of Finance (report to Board of Directors) c.
-Property transactions and any other legal requirement for the use of the seal Chair and Chief Executive Chair or Non-Executive Director and the Chief Executive or their nominated Executive Director 40.
-Security Management Monitor and ensure compliance with Directions issued by the Secretary of State for Health on NHS security management including appointment of the Local Security Management Specialist Chief Executive Chief Operating Officer and Local Security Management Specialist 41.
+Delegated matter Delegated to 2 Operational responsibility including appointment of the Local Security Management Specialist 41.
 Setting of Fees and Charges (Income) a.
-Private Patient, Overseas Visitors, Income Generation and other patient related services Director of Finance Deputy Director of Finance and budget holders b.
-Non patient care income Director of Finance Divisional Managers, Heads of Departments or Divisional Accountants c.
-Informing the Director of Finance of monies due to the Trust Director of Finance All Staff d.
-Recovery of debt Director of Finance Deputy Director of Finance e.
-Security of cash and other negotiable instruments Director of Finance Deputy Director of Finance 42.
+Private Patient, Overseas Visitors, Income Generation and other patient related services Chief Finance Officer Deputy Chief Finance Officer and budget holders b.
+Non patient care income Chief Finance Officer Divisional Managers, Heads of Departments or Divisional Accountants c.
+Informing the Chief Finance Officer of monies due to the Trust Chief Finance Officer All Staff d.
+Recovery of debt Chief Finance Officer Deputy Chief Finance Officer e.
+Security of cash and other negotiable instruments Chief Finance Officer Deputy Chief Finance Officer 42.
 Stores and Receipt of Goods a.
-Responsibility for systems of control over stores and receipt of goods, issues and returns Director of Finance Clinical Directors, Divisional Managers, Heads of Departments or Head of Procurement b.
-Stocktaking arrangements Director of Finance Clinical Directors / Divisional Managers, Heads of Departments or Head of Procurement c.
+Responsibility for systems of control over stores and receipt of goods, issues and returns Chief Finance Officer Clinical Directors, Divisional Managers, Heads of Departments or Head of Procurement b.
+Stocktaking arrangements Chief Finance Officer Clinical Directors / Divisional Managers, Heads of Departments or Head of Procurement c.
 Responsibility for controls over pharmaceutical stock Head of Pharmacy Head of Pharmacy and Ward Managers d.
-Approve system for review of slow moving and obsolete items and for condemnation, disposal and replacement of all unserviceable items Director of Finance Clinical Directors, Divisional Managers, Heads of Departments or Head of Procurement
+Approve system for review of slow moving and obsolete items and for condemnation, disposal and replacement of all unserviceable items Chief Finance Officer Clinical Directors, Divisional Managers, Heads of Departments or Head of Procurement

-Delegated matter Delegated limit Delegated to 4 1.
-Virement Authorisation of virement £100,000 and above Chief Executive or Director of Finance and reported to Board of Directors £50,001 up to £100,000 Director of Finance or Deputy Director of Finance Up to £50,000 Divisional Managers, Hewitt Centre Managing Director,, Head of Management Accounts and relevant budget holder, subject to virement signed off by Divisional Accountant 2.
+Delegated matter Delegated limit Delegated to 3 1.
+Virement Authorisation of virement £100,000 and above Chief Executive or Chief Finance Officer and reported to Board of Directors £50,001 up to £100,000 Chief Finance Officer or Deputy Chief Finance Officer Up to £50,000 Divisional Managers, Hewitt Centre Managing Director,, Head of Management Accounts and relevant budget holder, subject to virement signed off by Divisional Accountant 2.
 Cash and banking a.
 Petty cash disbursements Up to £50 Petty cash imprest holder b.
-Sundry exchequer items £100 up to £5,000 Deputy Director of Finance or Financial Controller c.
-Patient monies £5,000 and above Director of Finance or another Executive Director d.
-Acceptance of cash transactions Up to £10,000 Director of Finance, Deputy Director of Finance or Financial Controller 3.Non-establishment pay expenditure · Nominated officer entering into contracts or agreements with staff not on the establishment: a.
+Sundry exchequer items £100 up to £5,000 Deputy Chief Finance Officer or Financial Controller c.
+Patient monies £5,000 and above Chief Finance Officer or another Executive Director d.
+Acceptance of cash transactions Up to £10,000 Chief Finance Officer, Deputy Chief Finance Officer or Financial Controller 3.Non-establishment pay expenditure Nominated officer entering into contracts or agreements with staff not on the establishment: a.
 Where aggregate commitment in any one year (or total commitment) is less than £20,000 Chief Executive Executive Directors or Divisional Managers b.
-Where aggregate commitment in any one year is more than £20,000 Chief Executive Director of Finance 4.
-Non-pay expenditure (including invoice authorisation without orders) Approving requisitions, authorising invoices and recommending contract awards. £500,000 and above Board Approval £250,000 up to £500,000 Two Executive Directors - one of which must be the Chief Executive or Director of Finance £189,330 (excluding VAT) up to £250,000 Chief Executive or Director of Finance £40,000 up to £189,330 (excluding VAT) Executive Director with advice from Deputy Director of Finance and/or Head of Procurement
+Where aggregate commitment in any one year is more than £20,000 Chief Executive Chief Finance Officer 4.
+Non-pay expenditure (including invoice e authorisation witho ut orders) Approving requisitions, authorising invoices and recommending contract awards. £500,000 and above Board Approval £250,000 up to £500,000 Two Executive Directors - one of which must be the Chief Executive or Chief Finance Officer £189,330 (excluding VAT) up to £250,000 Chief Executive or Chief Finance Officer £40,000 up to £189,330 (excluding VAT) Executive Director with advice from Deputy Chief Finance Officer and/or Head of Procurement £5,000 up to £40,000 Divisional Manager or Head of Department